ORM Entities, Repositories, and Results

 <?php

-public function deleteById(int $id)
+public function deleteById(int $id): object

 {